-- Door-to-Door Sales (transactions such as the sale of goods or the provision of services at a consumer's residence, etc., or unscrupulous sales on the street). - (2) Mail Order Sales (transactions for which a business has received a consumer's offer by postal mail or internet, etc.). - (3) Telemarketing Sales (transactions for which a business telephones a consumer and solicits him/her during the phone call and receives an offer by the consumer). - (4) Multilevel Marketing Transactions (transactions of goods or services, wherein a person is induced to sell such goods or services by the possible receipt of a profit, and transactions that involve burden being carried out with such a person). - (5) Provision of Specified Continuous Services (transactions in which continuous services which will increase the recipient's physical beauty, or increase the recipient's knowledge or skills, etc. exceeding a certain amount, are provided). - (6) Business Opportunity Sales Transactions (transactions in which a consumer is solicited on the grounds that the consumer will receive income through engaging in business activities and causes the consumer to buy and bear the cost of goods, etc. said to be necessary for such business activities). - (7) Door-to-Door Purchases (transactions in which a business visits a consumer's residence, and purchases goods, etc.). - (8) Goods Sent in Absence of Sales Contract Therefor (transactions in which a seller sends goods to a consumer who has not applied for such goods, deeming that he/she is willing to purchase the goods and charges for them unless he/she returns the goods).
+- Door-to-Door Sales (transactions such as the sale of goods or the provision of services at a consumer's residence, etc., or unscrupulous sales on the street). - (2) Mail Order Sales (transactions for which a business has received a consumer's offer by postal mail or internet, etc. This includes "fraudulent periodic purchases"). - (3) Telemarketing Sales (transactions for which a business telephones a consumer and solicits him/her during the phone call and receives an offer by the consumer). - (4) Multilevel Marketing Transactions (transactions of goods or services, wherein a person is induced to sell such goods or services by the possible receipt of a profit, and transactions that involve a burden being carried out with such a person). - (5) Provision of Specified Continuous Services (transactions in which continuous services which will increase the recipient's physical beauty, or increase the recipient's knowledge or skills, etc. exceeding a certain amount, are provided). - (6) Business Opportunity Sales Transactions (transactions in which a consumer is solicited on the grounds that the consumer will receive income through engaging in business activities and causes the consumer to buy and bear the cost of goods, etc. said to be necessary for such business activities). - (7) Door-to-Door Purchases (transactions in which a business visits a consumer's residence, and purchases goods, etc.). - (8) Goods Sent in Absence of Sales Contract Therefor (transactions in which a seller sends goods to a consumer who has not applied for such goods, deeming that he/she is willing to purchase the goods and charges for them unless he/she returns the goods; or transactions in which a seller sends goods to a consumer by falsifying a sales contract).